robzed/Nano_33_BLE_Forth/README.md

 ## Block Words

 The following words will be supported in future:
- * LIST ( n -- ) show the Forth block n, shown as 16 lines of 64 characters.
+ * LIST ( u -- ) show the Forth block u, shown as 16 lines of 64 characters.
  * SCR  ( -- addr ) address of a variable that hold the last block shown by list.
- * LOAD ( n -- ) load (interpret) the Forth block n
+ * LOAD ( u -- ) load (interpret) the Forth block u
- * THRU ( n m -- ) load (interpret) the Forth blocks n to m, inclusive.
  * BLOCK ( u -- a-addr) return a buffer for the block.
 If necessary (not already cached) read the block from Flash
  * BUFFER ( u -- a-addr) return an empty buffer for block
  * UPDATE ( -- ) mark the curr block as to be written.
- * UPDATED? ( u -- f ) is the block u is marked updated?
  * EMPTY-BUFFERS ( -- ) Drop all buffers without saving (effectively mark all internal buffers as unassigned).
- * EMPTY-BUFFER ( n -- ) drop buffer without saving, losing changes.
  * SAVE-BUFFERS ( -- ) Save all changed blocks to Flash.
 Mark as not updated.
- * SAVE-BUFFER ( n -- ) save a specific block to Flash (if changed).
-Mark as not updated.
  * FLUSH ( -- ) save-buffers then empty_buffers
- * +LOAD ( n -- ) load the block specified as the current block + n - used with load/thru to chain.
-NOTE: If current in THRU - this will override.
- * +THRU ( n1 n2 -- ) load current block + n1 to current block + n2 - used with load/thru to chain.
-NOTE: If current in THRU - this will override.
- * EDIT ( -- ) basic screen editor of the current (most recent) block
+ * RXTEXTBLOCK ( u -- ) write a block from the input terminal directly to a block.
+LF selects the next line (skipping next 64)
- * (R/W)  (addr n f -- errCode ) Low level Flash block read/write word. flag 1=read, 0=write, addr = buffer address, n=block number.
+ * (R/W)  (addr u f -- errCode ) Low level Flash block read/write word. flag 1=read, 0=write, addr = buffer address, u=flash block number.
 Always transfers 4096 bytes!

  Notice buffer address returned by BLOCK and BUFFER are transient.
 See Forth standard 7.3.2.

+ ## Future Block Words

+ * EDIT ( -- ) basic screen editor of the current (most recent) block referenced by LIST
+ * THRU ( u1 u2 -- ) load (interpret) the Forth blocks u1 to u2, inclusive.
+ * UPDATED? ( u -- f ) is the block u is marked updated?
+ * EMPTY-BUFFER ( u -- ) drop buffer without saving, losing changes.
+ * SAVE-BUFFER ( u -- ) save a specific block to Flash (if changed).
+Mark as not updated.
+ * +LOAD ( u -- ) load the block specified as the current block + u - used with load/thru to chain.
+NOTE: If current in THRU - this will override.
+ * +THRU ( u1 u2 -- ) load current block + u1 to current block + u2 - used with load/thru to chain.
+NOTE: If current in THRU - this will override.

  ## Block notes

-First block is 1.
+First Forth block number is 1.
+(But 4K Flash blocks start at 0).

 Sometimes 'shadow screens' are used - code in odd block numbers, comments in even block numbers, but this is by convention and the block system does not enforce this.